NixLine-org/nixline-baseline/README.md

       - uses: actions/checkout@v4
       - uses: cachix/install-nix-action@v31
       - name: Verify policies are in sync
-        run: nix run github:NixLine-org/nixline-baseline#check
+        run: nix run github:Lineage-org/lineage-baseline#check
 ```

-This is the simplest possible NixLine integration - no flake.nix, no templates, just direct validation.
+This is the simplest possible Lineage integration - no flake.nix, no templates, just direct validation.

 ### Pure Apps in CI